Tim Ho Wan: History

 Tim Ho Wan was founded in March 2009 by Mak Kwai-pui (a former chef at three Michelin star restaurant Lung King Heen) and Leung Fai-keung, with their first location being a 20-seater restaurant in Mong Kok.
 Mak had stated that, "the food scene in Hong Kong globalized and I saw less and less authentic Cantonese food", and that by opening Tim Ho Wan he wanted to "keep the tradition alive at an affordable price".
 The name Tim Ho Wan means "to add good luck".

-Within a year of opening, the original Tim Ho Wan in Mong Kok gained a michelin star.
+Within a year of opening, the original Tim Ho Wan in Mong Kok gained a Michelin star.

-Local Expansion
+Local expansion

-The original Mong Kok location relocated to Olympian City in 2013, and the chain has 5 additional branches in Hong Kong.
+The original Mong Kok location relocated to Olympian City in 2013.
+The chain has seven additional branches in Hong Kong.
+They are located in Central, North Point, Taikoo Shing, Tseung Kwan O, Sha Tin, Shum Shui Po, and West Kowloon Station.

 Franchise

-The Tim Ho Wan Group is owned by Mak and Leung (50% equity holding each), and the group owns all branches in Hong Kong.
+The Tim Ho Wan Group was owned by Mak and Leung (50% equity holding each), and the group owns all branches in Hong Kong.
 The Group also collects fees by franchising out their brand globally; all Tim Ho Wan head chefs at these franchised locations must be experienced dim sum chefs, and go through a mandatory 4-week training session in Hong Kong.

-Asia-Pacific
+Ownership

-The Asia-Pacific franchise rights are held by Tim Ho Wan Private Limited, and includes 39 branches in 9 Asia-Pacific markets (excluding Hong Kong, as Tim Ho Wan Group retains direct control of their Hong Kong branches, and excluding Japan).
-The master franchise rights were acquired by Jollibee Foods Corporation for approximately USD 33 million in 2018.
+The Asia-Pacific franchise rights was held by Tim Ho Wan Private Limited and includes 39 branches in 9 Asia-Pacific markets (excluding Hong Kong, as Tim Ho Wan Group had previovusly retained direct control of their Hong Kong branches).
+The franchise rights in the United States and Japan was held by Japanese dining group WDI Group.
+They had operated 8 branches, with 2 in Tokyo, 2 in New York City, 1 in Irvine, California, 1 in Las Vegas, 1 in Honolulu and 1 in Katy, Texas.
+The master franchise rights for Asia-Pacific were acquired in 2018 by Jollibee Group for approximately US$33 million; the group took full ownership of the entire company in 2024.

-Europe, the USA, and Japan

-The franchise rights in Europe, the United States, and Japan are held by Japanese dining group WDI Group.
-They currently operate 8 branches, with 2 in Tokyo, 2 in New York City, 1 in Irvine, CA, 1 in Las Vegas, 1 in Waikiki, and 1 in Katy, TX.